McARTHUR — The opening night jitters got the best of Vinton County early, but in true champion fashion, it figured things out down the stretch.

 It also helps that it created open looks for Lacie Williams to fire away.

-The senior guard caught the hot hand, drilling four 3's in the fourth quarter and finished with 18 points to guide the Vikings to a 64-44 season opening victory over Jackson on Monday.
+The senior guard caught the hot hand, drilling four 3’s in the fourth quarter and finishing with 18 points to guide the Vikings to a 64-44 season opening victory over Jackson on Monday.

 In addition to the opening night win, it also marked the first varsity head coaching victory for Brett Jones.